apple1417/bl2.parts/_data/readme.md

 `percent` | If to display simple addition bonuses as a percentage.
 `add_good` | If adding to the value gives a good outcome.
 `multi_good` | If multipling the value gives a good outcome.
+`invalid` | If this attribute definition is invalid, and doesn't even resolve to a field.
+Ignores all bonuses to this attribute.

+Attributes which resolve to a valid field but don't appear to do anything should still be defined normally, don't set invalid on them - it's always possible they actually do something minor, and mods can use them as input to something else.

 ## `nav.yml`
 This file contains two arrays of navbar entries.
 The `parts` array is displayed at the top of the navbar, and the `misc` array is displayed below, below a `<hr>`.